 Temperature Adaptability: Camera modules need to maintain stable performance in different temperature environments.
 Design considerations should include the thermal expansion coefficient and thermal stability of materials.

-By following these principles,-performance, high-reliability camera modules can be designed to meet the demands of various application scenarios.
+By following these principles, high-performance, high-reliability camera modules can be designed to meet the demands of various application scenarios.